• FB

 Sourcream Chocolate Bundt Cake

 So as I’m making this Mr. Fantabulous comes out to the kitchen and asks what I was making.
-However before I could answer he says “Ah I see its chocolate cake!” and proceeds to wipe chocolate cake batter from my lip and cheek.
+However, before I could answer he said “Ah I see its chocolate cake!” and proceeded to wipe chocolate cake batter from my lip and cheek.
 LOL BUSTED!
-Yeah there was no getting out of that.
+Yeah, there was no getting out of that.

 Sourcream Chocolate Bundt Cake2